fernice/flare/README.md

 ## Parser

 Parsing happens across the projects in the very objects that should be parsed into.
-Every parse method relies on the Parser defined under *de.krall.flare.cssparser*.
+Every parse method relies on the Parser defined under *org.fernice.flare.cssparser*.
 It provide common methods for advancing the token stream, keeping track of nested blocks and expecting certain kind of tokens.
-It might be accommodated by *de.krall.flare.style.parser.ParserContext* for higher lever parse methods such as those related to lengths.
+It might be accommodated by *org.fernice.flare.style.parser.ParserContext* for higher lever parse methods such as those related to lengths.

 The parsing code is spread across the project purposely as Flare does not use any Parse Generators nor does it use an